cardstack/cardstack-documentation/guides/release/card-sdk/index.md

 The average Cardstack user never needs to look at a terminal or a code editor; they do their work using visual interactions in the browser.
 But for developers, there are some additional powerful tools available, which we refer to as "Dev Mode."
 Keep reading to learn more!

+## Watch and Learn

+This tutorial below will take you through step-by-step, but here's a video if you prefer to watch instead:

+<iframe width="928" height="522" src="https://www.youtube.com/embed/JEHgZ_yOM7E" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 ## Prerequisites